SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Rust/md-docs/Kubernetes/rust-kubernetes-instrumentApplication.md

 ```
 &nbsp;

-Use the above crates in entry point of your rust application, which is genrally your `main.rs` file
+Use the above crates in entry point of your rust application, which is generally your `main.rs` file

 ```rust
 use opentelemetry::global::shutdown_tracer_provider;